 Outside's long reads email newsletter features our strongest writing, most ambitious reporting, and award-winning storytelling about the outdoors.
 Sign up today.

 Merrell’s new head of marketing, Janice Tennant, could hardly be more perfect for the role she stepped into just last week.
 Combining a lifelong love of the outdoors with more than 18 years of marketing leadership experience—including her most recent role as CMO of Cat Footwear—Tennant joined Merrell with a wealth of ideas for the future of the brand and enthusiasm to spare.

-A graduate of Queen’s University in Canada with an MBA from the University of North Carolina at Chapel Hill, Tennant will report to Merrell’s global brand president, Chris Hufnagel, who calls her “a thoughtful, consumer-centric, and strategic marketer,” and, perhaps most critically, “a builder and leader of exceptional teams.”
+A graduate of Queen’s University in Canada with an MBA from the University of North Carolina at Chapel Hill, Tennant will report to Merrell’s global brand president, Chris Hufnagel, who called her “a thoughtful, consumer-centric, and strategic marketer,” and, perhaps most critically, “a builder and leader of exceptional teams.”

 Outside Business Journal spoke with Tennant this week about the direction of Merrell’s current marketing efforts, what it means to welcome everyone to the outdoors, and how the industry at large can harness the power of storytelling to build more authentic relationships between brands and the customers they serve.

 Have you loved the outdoors all your life?